Descanonge/neba/docs/source/configuration.rst

    is tied to the container instance ``c``.

 A section can contain other sub-sections, allowing a tree-like, nested configuration.
-It can be done by using the :func:`~section.subsection` function and setting it as an attribute in the parent section::
+It can be done by using the :class:`~section.Subsection` class and setting it as an attribute in the parent section::

     from data_assistant.config import subsection